pyramation/fljdin.github.io/content/en/posts/2022-06-29-draw-me-an-abstract-tree.md

 ## From code to machine

 Writing statement as a bunch of words, as we do with SQL, involves a need of understanding this specific statement by the execution engine.
-A simple comparaison is common language, when grammar rules enforce the order of adjectives, nouns and pronouns so that two interlocutors can understand each other.
+A simple comparison is common language, when grammar rules enforce the order of adjectives, nouns and pronouns so that two interlocutors can understand each other.

 In computing, this process is called [compilation][5] and transforms code instructions to their equivalent binary operations submitted to the machine.
-Since the dawn of computer sciences, a few software programs have been responsible for analysing instructions, divided into several families:
+Since the dawn of computer sciences, a few software programs have been responsible for analyzing instructions, divided into several families:

 [5]: https://en.wikipedia.org/wiki/Compiler